 - Opphavsperson: Brit Ingvild Holmem

-- Nøkkelord: ISO, Business Assurance, Other sectors, Automotive and aerospace, Food and beverage, Healthcare
+- Nøkkelord: ISO, Business Assurance, Other sectors, Automotive and aerospace, Finance, Food and beverage, Healthcare, Oil and gas, Power and renewables

-With support from the packages, companies can start preparing, assess their level of readiness and efficiently complete the migration.
-The packages cover the preparation, development and implementation phases, with adapted services, material and support in every phase.
+By applying the packages, companies can start preparing, assess their level of readiness and efficiently complete the transition well ahead of the deadline.
+The packages cover the preparation, development and implementation phases on your way to transitioning.